 Many of our researchers work across disciplines, connecting English to wider issues in society via special projects and research groups.
-This page lists some of the other Durham-based blogs and websites which highlight how English Literature at Durham engages with a broad audience.
+This page lists some of the other Durham University blogs and websites, which highlight how English Studies at Durham engages with a broad audience.

-The CMH blog is a dynamic space for conversation about the emerging field of the medical humanities, in which humanities and social sciences perspectives are brought to bear upon an exploration of the human side of medicine.
+The Institute for Medical Humanities runs the Polyphony blog, a dynamic space for conversation about the emerging field of the medical humanities, in which humanities and social sciences perspectives are brought to bear upon an exploration of the human side of medicine.
 These perspectives have a key role to play in analysing our expectations of medicine, and the relationship between medicine and our broader ideas of health, well-being and flourishing.

 The Durham University Centre for Poetry and Poetics fosters study and research on poetry and poetics, promotes the practice of ‘live’ poetry reading, and gives support to the development of the Basil Bunting Poetry Archive at Palace Green Library.